 During the school holidays, Parks Victoria runs a free Junior Ranger program at Serendip Sanctuary for kids aged 5-12.
 Bookings are essential and can be made by calling 13 19 63 or visiting Parks Victoria’s the Parks Victoria Junior Ranger website.

-We thought it was a fantastic place and can see ourselves returning to Serendip Sanctuary with The Monsta many times and for many years to come.
+We thought it was a fantastic place and we’ve returned to Serendip Sanctuary several times with The Monsta many times and for many years to come.